Invoice items

 • If the item is in the list of saved invoice items, you can simply select it.

-• If not, then once you have typed the invoice item name, you can click the 'add' button at the top of the dropdown list (as shown below) to add the item name you have just entered.
+• If it isn't already in the list, then once you have typed the invoice item name, you can click the 'add' button at the top of the dropdown list (as shown below) to add the item name you have just entered.

 The item name you have just entered will appear in the confirmation pop-up (see below).
 Simply enter the unit price, and then click 'Submit'.